MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/multiplayer-asynchronous-serverless.md

 [![Trivia game using Azure SignalR Service and Durable Functions](media/multiplayer/multiplayer-async-trivia.png)](media/multiplayer/multiplayer-async-trivia.png)

 Though it's not entirely asynchronous (it runs on a 20 seconds timer), you can find the implementation of a **trivia game** built on durable Functions and Azure SignalR Service [at this link](https://github.com/anthonychu/serverless-trivia).
-Clues are retrieved from [jservice.io](https://jservice.io/).
-To see it running, see [this link](https://aka.ms/serverlesstriviatrivia).

 Here's how it works: